 - are asked their opinions by others

 Action Step: Making friends as an adult is a skill.
 It used to be so easy when we were younger!
 We had school, camp and sports to bring new people together.
 As adults, we have to work at it.
 I have a step-by-step guide on how to make friends as adults.

 Would you consider yourself highly perceptive?
 People who are good at reading people are exceptionally strong at knowing how others think and feel.
-Decoding people, having a strong sense of intuition and being very empathetic are the emotional intelligence aspects of interpersonal intelligence.
-When we look at interpersonal intelligence or people skills, there are 3 main branches.
+Decoding people, having a strong sense of intuition, and being very empathetic are the emotional intelligence aspects of interpersonal intelligence.
+When we look at interpersonal intelligence (or people skills), there are three main branches.

 - Emotional Intelligence is how intuitive or empathetic you are.

 - Social Intelligence is how you translate your emotions when around others, as well as how responsive you are to their emotions.

 - Intrapersonal Intelligence is how well you know yourself, your social needs, and boundaries.

 Everyone has different strengths and weaknesses in different aspects of interpersonal intelligence.
 People who struggle with decoding: